cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Figure out a system to allow StatusContext to help out positioning a new window vs the launch window

 ## Ideas
- - Look at https://github.com/icsharpcode/AvalonEdit for Markdown editor
+ - Look at https://github.com/icsharpcode/AvalonEdit for Markdown editor - maybe look at https://github.com/martinkirsche/AsYouTypeSpellChecker for spell checking
  - Review https://github.com/Softwire/HighlightingTextBox/blob/master/HighlightingTextBox/HighlightingTextBox.cs - is there something useful here?
  - Clicking a content code should open the editor for that content?
-Maybe don't highlight/hint just process the selected text - would make hidden but useful and could maybe support urls from text as well - perhaps via Behavour?
+Maybe don't highlight/hint just process the selected text - would make hidden but useful and could maybe support urls from text as well - perhaps via Behavior?
  - History Cleanup for Content.
-Maybe on save - limit to ?last 1000?, it would be great to not grow to infinity but want to save very old entries for seldom editted content and many entries for frequently editted content...
+Maybe on save - limit to ?last 1000?, it would be great to not grow to infinity but want to save very old entries for seldom edited content and many entries for frequently edited content...
  - GUI Automation Testing https://docs.microsoft.com/en-us/archive/msdn-magazine/2009/march/test-run-automating-ui-tests-in-wpf-applications and/or ViewModel testing (the ViewModels should be testable without the views - however an interesting issue is that testing the GUI will test both...)
  - Look at deployment options - self contained? msix? automated?
  - Watch https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - the source generators look like they could be quite interesting for INPC and HasChanges